eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> A

+- **access card**: refers to a card that gives the holder permission to enter or access a specific place.

 - **are you interested?** is a way of asking someone if they want to know more or participate in something.

 - **attentive**: means paying careful attention or listening carefully.